kkwong44/travelogue/README.md

 # WorldTravelogue
 WorldTravelogue is a free online travel diary for travellers across the world.
-It works from internet cafes and computers world wide, to allow you to update an online travel diary and share your experiences, it is free to join and takes just minutes to signup.
+It works from internet cafes and computers worldwide, to allow you to update an online travel diary and share your experiences, it is free to join and takes just minutes to signup.
 On this site the blogs are based on the theme in Travel and is a collection of tools so that travellers can write down a journal and share it to family, friends and other travellers.
 Photo and link to useful sites about the areas can be added to your blog.
 Also, comments can be added to the blog by other users so it can help out future travellers to the area.

 Click [here](https://travelogue22kw.herokuapp.com/) to access live site.